gbdev/rgbds-www/_installation/source.md

 ## 1. Get sources

+You first need to get the sources to be compiled, using one of the methods below.

 ### Using [Git](https://git-scm.com/)

 First, [clone the repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).
 Then, run `git checkout <version>` (e.g. `git checkout v0.4.1`), and you're set.